Genez-io/genezio-landing-page/content/posts/metamask-genezio-login.md

 ```

 Your app will be available at `https://<custom-subdomain>.app.genez.io`.
 The custom subdomain is specified in the `genezio.yaml` file.
 Access it and try to login.
-Metamask should pop out, asking you to sign the message.
-When the process finished, you should see your balance.
+MetaMask should pop out, asking you to sign the message.
+When the process is finished, you should see your balance.

 ## Conclusion

 Congratulations!
-You have a full stack application with Metamask!
+You have a full stack application with MetaMask!
 You can check the full working code {{< external-link link="https://github.com/Genez-io/genezio-examples/tree/main/typescript/metamask-auth" >}}here{{< /external-link >}}.

 From here sky is the limit.
 You can change the backend to do more awesome stuff than just returning a string: build a wallet alert notification system,
 an application that shows the historical balance data or build an auction for NFTs.
 Upcoming articles will cover more advanced topics and use cases so subscribe